grafana/loki/README.md

 ## Usage Instructions

-Loki is running in the ops-tools1 cluster.
-You can query logs from that cluster using the following commands:
+Once you have Loki running in a cluster, you can query logs from that cluster using the following commands:

 ```